nigelsdtech/node-generate-histogram/README.md

 # node-generate-histogram
-Pass in a csvfile with histogram data and this will generate an ascii-histogram
+Pass in a csv file with histogram data and this will generate an ascii-histogram

 ## Version
 1.0.0